Nuos/FileManager/README.md

 There is also an executable file in "\bin\Debug\FileManager.exe".

-**This project has been made by Dmitry Ryskin in 2014.
+**This project has been made by Dmitry Ryskin and Bogdan Kirylyuk in 2014.